Temoaya

 Temoaya is a municipality in the State of Mexico, Mexico.
-It's municipal seat is the town of Temoaya which is the sixth largest town in the municipality.
+Its municipal seat is the town of Temoaya which is the sixth largest town in the municipality.
 It is located 18 km from Toluca and 85 km from Mexico City.
 It is known for its large ethnic Otomi population, the Centro Ceremonial Otomí and its tradition of making Persian style rugs using Mexican designs.